Part VI

 Every interaction is a thread in the web of shared reality we co-create.

-Here, Ethical Shadow names the human and systemic fallout of unintegrated psychology and toxic group dynamics—abuse, neglect, manipulation, abdicated responsibility.
+Here, Ethical Shadow names the human and systemic fallout of unintegrated psychology and harmful group dynamics—abuse, neglect, manipulation, abdicated responsibility.
 It is distinct from the Dark Entangled (our cosmological metaphor for the unknown) and the Void (the ontological source).
 Those are neutral cosmic terrain; Ethical Shadow is the very human distortion of power in how we treat one another.

 The Foundation: Trust as Ethical Infrastructure

 Without trust, growth is unstable and the potential for harm rises sharply.
+With it, people can risk genuine change without surrendering dignity.

-Trust is cultivated through consistent action and clear communication, anchored in unwavering integrity and a stable inner ground.
+Trust is cultivated through consistent action and clear communication: mutual respect, empathy, accountability, and consistency.

-Trust in Action: A Parable
+Trust in Action

 Principles of Trust-Building